 The term “online databases” refers to a collection of collections of resources, many of which have distinct finding tools and features.
-Try to think of them as search apps so students connect the resources more readily with their function.
 They can be used for leisure (there’s an arts and crafts online database), reference (there’s tons of straight factual information), and research (there’s lots of critical analyses and in-depth information).
 Which database you use will depend on your subject, your topic, the ability of the end user, and the features that you require.

-The search apps are paid for from three different entities.
+Databases are paid for from three different entities.
 INSPIRE databases are paid for by the State Library and are available statewide.
 Marion County Internet Library (MCIL) databases are paid for by a grant from the Library Fund of the Central Indiana Community Foundation and are available county-wide.
-Another 21 databases are paid for by IndyPL and are available only to people who are in a branch library or who have a library card which allows them to access the databases from anywhere.
+Another 20+ databases are paid for by IndyPL and are available only to people who are in a branch library, or somewhere in Marion County, or who have a library card which allows them to access the databases from anywhere.

 IndyPL has an eResources Librarian who reviews all of our online databases to make sure we are selecting the best resources for all our patrons and being good stewards of the funds used to purchase them.

 There are several different publishers of the online databases.
 Usually, publishers will have the same “look” for the databases they publish.
-Users can now search all but five of all of these databases at once.
-As of this writing, 546,877,470 full text articles were available for FREE.
 Look for features such as the ability to save to your Google Drive, create a permanent link to the article, translate it into a different language, have it read out loud to you, or build a citation in your style of choice.

 The best way to get to know the databases is use them.
 Make sure that your teachers know about them.
 Before they decide to use them in a class, they need to check that the information they want students to find is available in the online database.
 They are not all-inclusive.